Gary Rogers: Coaching career

+In August 2023, he returned to the Cavan goalkeeping coach role.

 Personal life

 Rogers is a native of Navan in County Meath.
 He grew up playing Gaelic football for his local club, St Ultan's.
 A three-month ban following an altercation with a referee playing for St Ultan's resulted in him deciding to concentrate on a football career at the age of 17.
 When his then League of Ireland club, Dublin City, went out of existence in 2006, Rogers returned to playing Gaelic football and appeared in two National Football League games for Meath, before being offered a contract at Galway United and deciding to resume his professional football career.
 Gary's uncle Liam Devine scored for Dundalk against Linfield and Hibs of Malta in the 1979–80 European Cup.